DevAOC/learning-notes/README.md

 ### Reminders

-1.

-2.

-3.
+1. Never give up when faced with a difficult task

+2. Consult peers and superiors when trying to get another view of on a problem

+3. Be positive in all aspects of learning and life

-### Background Information
+### Biography

 Personally, I have had to overcome the struggles of the coronavirus when I lost my job in my regions last lock-down.
 I was a Cordon Bleu graduate and had been working at [Les Fougeres](https://www.fougeres.com/) in Chelsea, Québec for 2 years.
 I was fortunate to work with one of the best chefs in Canada and to be awarded 61st in **Canada's 100 Best Restaurants 2020**!

   <img src="Cordon-Bleu-Grad.jpeg" alt="drawing" width="300"/> <img src="CB100_logo-retina.jpeg" alt="drawing" align="top" width="500"/>

-I am lucky to be now attending Code Fellows
+I am lucky to be now attending Code Fellows and working towards a career as a Front End Developer!

+### Contact Information

+- Phone: +1(425)208-9863
+- Email: antoineocharette@gmail.com